 How Management Structures Differ

 LLCs can be more complex in terms of the management structures of your type of business.
-An LLC can be managed by the members or by a manager that’s specifically appointed.
+An LLC can be managed by the LLC members or by a manager that’s specifically appointed.
 Anyone can find that structure in an LLC operating agreement.
 Not all states require an operating agreement for an LLC, but most businesses operating under them have one — especially with multiple members.
 An operating agreement details each member’s profit share, voting rights, and stake in the business.

 Mixing Business Funds and Personal Funds